n1kg0r/vits-it-demo-player-app/README.md

-# La Radio, che Carino – Italian TTS Newsreader
+# La Radio del Carlino – Italian TTS Newsreader

 A minimal **fullstack newsreader app** that converts Italian text into speech using a **finetuned VITS model** on Italian news.